Overview of The Nation's Report Card

 How are students with disabilities (SD) and English language learners (ELL) included in the NAEP assessments?

 The NAEP program has always endeavored to assess all students selected as a part of its sampling process.
-In all NAEP assessments, accommodations are provided as necessary for students with disabilities
+In all NAEP assessments (with the exception of the arts assessment), accommodations are provided as necessary for students with disabilities

 in NAEP of an SD or ELL student is encouraged if that student (a) participated in the regular state academic assessment in the subject being tested, and (b) if that student can participate in NAEP with the accommodations NAEP allows.
 Even if the student did not participate in the regular state assessment, or if he/she needs accommodations NAEP does not allow, school staff are asked whether that student could participate in NAEP with the allowable accommodations